-My Coworker Found My Boyfriend On A Dating App & Here's What Happened Next
+Here's What Happened When My Coworker Saw My Boyfriend On A Dating App

 “I have a theory.
 Well, I have many theories, but chief among them is the belief that people come into our lives when we need them most.
 The important ones tend to, at least.
 And Rory* is the perfect example, I can already tell.”
 These are the words I jotted into my journal after my first date with my most recent ex — scribbled in messy blue ink and injected with hope — about 17 months before my coworker found my boyfriend on Hinge.